top of page

 Gemma Smyth

-Gemma fell into planning as a happy accident and, having worked at some tiny agencies and now 800-strong VCCP, has seen and learned from all kinds of planners and planning departments.
-She is involved in VCCP Stoke, which aims to get a more diverse range of young talent from all over the country into the industry.
+Gemma fell into planning as a happy accident and, having worked at some tiny agencies and also 800-strong VCCP, has seen and learned from all kinds of planners and planning departments.
+Whilst she was at VCCP she was involved in VCCP Stoke, which aims to get a more diverse range of young talent from all over the country into the industry.

 Rob Sandford.jpg